Steve McNeil: Career

 In September 2018, it was announced that Steve had written his first book; on 19 April 2019 Hey!
 Listen!: A Journey Through the Golden Era of Video Games was released by the publishers Headline Publishing Group.
 The book focuses on the history of video games starting with the humble origins of games like Pong, through arcade cabinets and eventually home consoles, leading up to Sony's launch of the groundbreaking PlayStation.
 The book covers not only games but their developers, artists and writers who poured endless energy (whilst making some hilarious mistakes along the way) into satisfying a generational desire for new and unique, but also accessible, entertainment.
-Alongside his book release, Steve wrote several monthly gaming articles for Wireframe Magazine, which he stills continues today.
+Alongside his book release, Steve wrote several monthly gaming articles for Wireframe Magazine, which he still continues today.

 After two and a half years of streaming on Twitch and YouTube, Steve did his final solo streams on the platforms on 12 August 2020 and 30 May 2020.

 However, he did return briefly with WiFi Wars alongside his tech sidekick Rob Sedgebeer for a Captain Morgan themed version of the show called Who's the Captain Now? on YouTube in September and October that year which included guests going 1v1 against each other; and to Twitch on 31 December (2020) for a New Year's Eve edition of WiFi Wars called "#FU2020" to welcome in the new year with a variety of guests from comedy and gaming – in support of the Miscarriage Association and Alzhemier's Society, two charities which are very close to Steve & Rob's hearts and Deaf Rainbow UK, a charity whose BSL sign interpreters were seen throughout the show.
 The final amount raised was £3,225.33 (including gift aid).

 In 2021, Steve worked with brands such as TikTok and Ubisoft as a Creative Consultant for his expertise in accessible, entertaining gaming content.

 At TikTok, he helped produce their "Game Together" series which saw him liaison with stakeholders in multiple parts of the organisation/cross-functional teams to deliver a pilot series of engaging, entertaining gaming shows on their emerging live platform and advising on ways in which the live content ecosystem may wish to grow in the future.
 He also helped produce Ubisoft's YouTube series, gTV which was launching in the UK to help build on the success of their French and German iterations, whilst ensuring an authentic UK voice.

 After a 9-month break, on 14 September 2021, Steve returned to Twitch again, but alongside King Rob with their regular WiFi Wars shows; Quiz Night, tabletop gaming show Game Over Board (with a guest) and The Video Game Game Show Show.
 They have since put all these shows on hiatus apart from WiFi Wars and Game Over Board.
 Monthly supporters of WiFi Wars on Patreon also get a first play of any news games which get added to the shows.